Replacing a Parker or Lucifer coffee machine group solenoid is easy with this step by step online guide to show you how to do it.

 Do the screw back up, do not over tighten, remember you’ll be doing this again next year !

 - fix the new coil onto the solenoid

 Now feed the coil onto the solenoid, the coil is directional.

 Ensure you feed the side with the metal plate upwards as shown in the images below.

-Note the blue arrow, that highlghts the metal plate:
+Note the blue arrow, that highlights the metal plate.

 Position the lead facing the rear of the machine when you slide the coil back up as shown below: